clinicalml/surprising-sepsis/README.txt

     time a new piece of information becomes available.
 Records the maximum value of predicted risk as well as first time classifier goes above a specified alerting threshold

-roc.py
-  * Uses the output of decision_tree_testing to build an roc and precision recall curve and compares to simple 2/6 SIRS alerting approaches.

 Other important files
 --------------------
   Patient.py